To make your first API request, complete the initial setup, following this high-level procedure:

 cat client_assertion.txt

-Log back in to the Revolut Business app, and go to the Business API settings again.
+Log back in to the Revolut Business web app, and go to the Business API settings again.

-3. On the API Certificate page, get your client ID from the ClientID field.
+In the API Certificate details, copy your client ID from the ClientID field.

 https://example.com?code=oa_prod_vYo3mAI9TmJuo2_ukYlHVZMh3OiszmfQdgVqk_gLSkU